 Family history of stones/kidney disease

-Kidney stones are the most common clinical manifestation and the one that most often leads to a diagnosis of PH1, though not all patients with PH1 may be stone formers.5,8,9 All patients suspected to have PH1 should undergo genetic assessment according to the ERKNet and OxalEurope guidelines 2023.10
+Kidney stones are the most common clinical manifestation and the one that most often leads to a diagnosis of PH1, though not all patients with PH1 may be stone formers.5,8,9 All patients suspected to have PH1 should undergo genetic assessment according to the ERKNet and OxalEurope 2023 clinical practice recommendations.10

 REGARDLESS OF KIDNEY FUNCTION, ACUTE DECLINE CAN OCCUR SUDDENLY11,12